SidneyNemzer/elm-text-editor/README.md

 This project is missing many of the features of Ace and CodeMirror, but Ace and CodeMirror have had quite a head start about 7 years.

-### Shortcuts

-The keyboard shortcuts are mostly based on [Atom][]'s shortcuts (because that's the editor I use day to day, so I know the shortcuts pretty well).

 ## Previous work and Inspiration

+The editor behavior and keyboard shortcuts are based on [Atom][] (because that's the editor I'm most familiar with).

 [Ace][] and [CodeMirror][] are text editors designed to work in a web browser.
 They're both written in JavaScript, so integration with Elm is pretty meh.